gallantlab/voxelwise_tutorials/tutorials/movies_3T/README.rst

 - a ridge model with motion-energy features as described in [2]_.
 - a banded-ridge model with both feature spaces as described in [3]_.

-**Scikit-learn API:**
+**Scikit-learn API:** These tutorials use `scikit-learn
-These tutorials use ``scikit-learn`` to define the preprocessing steps, the modeling pipeline, and the cross-validation scheme.
-If you are not familiar with scikit-learn API, we recommend the `getting started guide
+<https://github.com/scikit-learn/scikit-learn>`_ to define the preprocessing
+steps, the modeling pipeline, and the cross-validation scheme.
+If you are not familiar with the scikit-learn API, we recommend the `getting started guide
 <https://scikit-learn.org/stable/getting_started.html>`_.
 We also use a lot of
 the scikit-learn terminology, which is explained in great details in the `glossary of common terms and API elements